nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     3. Test case: `view 0`<br>
        Expected: No internship is viewed.
 Error details shown in the status message.

-2. Viewing internship(s) while only the selected internships are being shown
+2. Viewing internship(s) while only the selected internships are being shown.

     1. Prerequisites: List specific internships using the `find` command.
 The list is non-empty.